Tutorials15 min read

 Creating Custom Collections in SonicJS

-TL;DR โ€” Collections are the heart of any SonicJS project: a single TypeScript file describes your content type, and SonicJS turns it into a typed database table, an admin UI, and a full REST API.
+TL;DR โ€” Collections are the heart of any SonicJS project: a single TypeScript file describes your content type, and SonicJS turns it into an admin UI and a full REST API.
+Content lives in the shared documents table โ€” no per-collection DB table.
 Define a CollectionConfig, register it with registerCollections([...]), and let auto-sync handle the rest.

 Key Stats: